Subscribe to updates

 Audit, Risk and Governance Committee - Monday, 21st July, 2025 2.00 pm

-The Audit, Risk and Governance Committee met to discuss the 2024/25 statement of accounts, external audit plans, treasury management, procurement waivers, and internal audit reports.
-The committee reviewed the council's financial and risk management arrangements, raised questions about specific investments and procurement processes, and approved the internal audit charter and strategy.
+The Lancashire County Council's Audit, Risk and Governance Committee met on 21 July 2025, to discuss the statement of accounts, external audit plans, treasury management, procurement and internal audit reports.
+The committee was asked to approve the Internal Audit Charter and Mandate and the Internal Audit Strategy 2025–2028, and to consider and comment on the other reports.

 Full Council - Thursday, 17th July, 2025 1.00 pm

-Lancashire County Council's Full Council met on 17 July 2025, and among other things, members agreed to review the council's policy on flying flags, approved the Lancashire Child and Youth Justice Plan 2025-26, and discussed the council's financial challenges.
-The council also heard questions from the public on road safety and anti-semitism.
+Lancashire County Council's Full Council met on 17 July 2025, and among other things, approved the Lancashire Child and Youth Justice Plan 2025-26, and agreed to review its policy on flying flags over council property, prioritising the Union Flag, the Flag of England, the Lancashire Flag, royal flags, and military flags and ensigns.
+The council also discussed the financial challenges it faces, and heard questions from councillors and members of the public.

 Development Control Committee - Wednesday, 16th July, 2025 10.30 am